nikolateslax/factorio-research-desk/README.md

 A mod for Factorio

+This fork incorporates fixes from [U.N.Owen](https://mods.factorio.com/user/U.N.Owen) on the Factorio mod portal, as well as my own fixes.

 ### What does it do? ###

 Adds a new item, the Research Desk, which allows the player to manually research